 A mechanical permit enables you to install new mechanical equipment such as heating, venting, and air conditioning (HVAC) equipment and kitchen hood exhaust systems.
-It does not enable you to install plumbing, sprinklers, gas lines, refrigeration, and boiler pressure vessels; these all require their own permit.
+It does not enable you to install plumbing, sprinklers, gas lines, refrigeration, and boiler pressure vessels; these all require a separate permit.

 You can get a mechanical permit as part of your construction permit, or you can get it separately.

-You may also need a business license if you are working in Seattle, even if your office is outside the city.
+You may also need a business license if your project is in Seattle, even if your office is outside the city.

 We base your permit fees on the value of construction plus a $190 per hour review fee.
-We charge an additional fire review fee for kitchen hood exhaust systems.
+We also collect an additional fire review fee for kitchen hood exhaust systems.
 We describe your fees in more detail in our Fee Subtitle.